ether/ep_email_notifications/README.md

 ```
  "ep_email_notifications" : {
+    panelDisplayLocation: { // Where you want to have the subscription panel
+      mysettings: true,  // In the "mysettings" menu
+      popup: true        // A popup that pop in the bottom right corner of the pad after 10 seconds
+    },
     checkFrequency: 6000, // checkFrequency = How frequently(milliseconds) to check for pad updates -- Move me to the settings file
     staleTime: 30000,  // staleTime = How stale(milliseconds) does a pad need to be before notifying subscribers?
 Move me to settings
     fromName: "Etherpad SETTINGS FILE!",